jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

         width: 300px;
     }

-Now, the "coolcat" image is 300px, but every other image is the original size.
+Now, the "coolcat" image is 300 screen pixels wide, but every other image is the original size.
 CSS IDs begin with a number sign (aka the pound sign, aka the hashtag symbol, aka the tik-tac-toe board).

 ## Classes

-A "class" in CSS is a special category of elements.
+A "class" in CSS is your own group of elements.
 For example, my document has both animal and non-animal pictures.
 Pick an type of image content in which you have multiple of in your document.
 I'm going to pick "animal".
 For each animal picture in my document, I'm going to add a class.

     <img src="coolcat.png" alt="a cool cat"
      id="coolcat" class="animal">